 Coming Home: Connecting to Community is a public media initiative supported by the Corporation for Public Broadcasting that celebrates the people, culture, and stories of rural America through authentic local voices and talent.
-This multi-faceted initiative will showcase local stories about the diversity, traditions and richness of small town and rural life – a perspective often neglected by commercial media.
+This multi-faceted initiative will showcase local stories about the diversity, traditions and richness of small towns and rural life.

-At the CPB’s Public Media Thought Leader Forum in January 2019, Sarah Smarsh, a fifth-generation Kansas farmer, American journalist and author of Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth, emphasized the importance of sharing local stories from rural communities and underscored public media’s opportunity to bring those stories to the forefront.
+Sarah Smarsh, a fifth-generation Kansas farmer, American journalist and author of Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth, has emphasized the importance of sharing local stories from rural communities and underscored public media’s opportunity to bring those stories to the forefront.

-CPB will issue an RFP for pre-production and planning grants to local public media organizations serving rural communities to increase home-grown rural producers, filmmakers and storytellers that can put their unique and authentic stamp on what life in rural America truly entails.
+CPB provided funding to 10 public media stations serving rural communities to support these efforts.
+The funding will assist homegrown rural producers, filmmakers and storytellers to put their unique and authentic stamp on what life in rural America truly entails.

 CPB also recently funded the National Federation of Community Broadcasters (NFCB) to train, mentor and provide technical assistance to help strengthen small, rural stations’ organizational capacities, as well as diversify their revenue streams.
 Participating stations include: WTIP (Grand Marais, Minnesota), WERU (East Orland, Maine), WMMT (Whitesburg, Kentucky), WNCU (Durham, North Carolina), WXPR (Rhinelander, Wisconsin), KBFT (Nett Lake, Minnesota), KWSO (Warm Springs, Oregon), KTNA (Talkeetna, Alaska), KZUM (Lincoln, Nebraska), and KRTS (Marfa, Texas).